SysIntAu/dpdirect/README.md

 ```
 DPDirect> get-status
 ```
-'get-status' without arguments will display all objects who's status is not currently 0x00000000.
+'get-status' without arguments will display all objects in the curently selected domain who's status is not currently 0x00000000.
+Set the domain name with 'domain=MYDOMAIN'
 ```
 DPDirect> get-status
 Class: Statistics, OpState: down, AdminState: disabled